The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/faq.md

 First you check IR windows, just toss the log into XIVA and see what it tells you: <https://xivanalysis.com/>

-Second, I like to check GCDs outside of Eye buff. you can do this by selecting your name -> Damage done -> Events > Click the Eye button twice, until it gets a red outline.
+Second, I like to check GCDs outside of Eye buff.
+You can do this by selecting your name -> Damage done -> Events > Click the Eye button twice, until it gets a red outline.
 Make sure to discount the first three GCDs that you apply Eye.

 You can always take a log and compare it to another log of a high % player (remember to adjust killtime to be the same).
 Compare your casts with theirs and it should give you an idea of lost uptime and rotational mistakes.